Omny/redux-todo-app/README.md

-Simple To-Do React App.
+# Simple To-Do React App.
 It uses Redux/Toolkit.

-# Getting Started with Create React App
+I created it for testing purposes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).